im2fast4u/im2fast4u.github.io/_posts/2026-1-11-post-double-slit-experiment.md

 <img width="313" height="161" alt="image" src="https://github.com/user-attachments/assets/1505118f-8bfd-46b9-9fbe-936f3485f114" />

 The other bullets that don't go in the slits get stuck on the first wall.
 As in the picture above, if you close the second slit the probability of the bullet going in the first slit is $P_1$.
-The probability of the bullet going through the second slit when you close the first slit is $P_2$.
+The probability of the bullet going through the second slit when you close the first slit is $P_{12}$.
 If you add those probabilities together, you get the probability of the bullet landing in both slits, $P_12$.
-You will see later in this post that the probabilies don't always add together to get $P_12$.
+You will see later in this post that the probabilies don't always add together to get $P_{12}$.

 ## Experiment With Water Waves
+If we do the same experiment but with waves such as water waves, we get a different outcome.
+When the wave gets bigger and soon approach the slits, it creates two new small waves at the slits.
+Soon, the waves will colide with each other, and it will create an interference pattern.

 <img width="313" height="161" alt="image" src="https://github.com/user-attachments/assets/762c0120-e9ee-4829-b5bf-583543d871d3" />